ustaxcourt/ef-cms/docs/running-locally.md

 ### M1 Macs

 #### Additional Prerequisites
 [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Ask a team member how to obtain a license if you don't already have one. **If you use Docker Desktop, you need to get a license**.
+Within Docker, allocate 2+ CPUs, 8+ GB of RAM, and 4+ GB of swap.
+This will reduce the number of resource-related failures when running the application.

 #### Checkout Develop